 Within 2 minutes

-• Resource consumption: Applying an incremental transaction log backup file is a resource-intensive operation.
-If a large number of transaction logs are generated for an RDS instance that has small specifications, such as 2 CPU cores and 4 GB of memory, the data restoration speeds decreases.
+• Resource consumption: Applying an incremental transaction log is a resource-intensive operation.
+If many transaction logs are generated for an RDS instance that has small specifications, such as 2 CPU cores and 4 GB of memory, the data restoration speed decreases.

 • Accelerated Database Recovery option: The Accelerated Database Recovery option is supported for RDS instances that run SQL Server 2019 or later.
 This reduces the time for database restoration.
-You can evaluate whether to enable the option based on official Microsoft documentation.
+For more information, refer to the Microsoft official documentation to evaluate whether to enable this option.

 Test instance: The RDS instance has 4 CPU cores and 8 GB of memory, and the volume of data on the RDS instance is 600 GB.

-• Time required to create and configure an RDS instance: approximately 12 minutes.
+• Create and configure a new instance: approximately 12 minutes.

-• Time required to back up incremental transaction logs on the source RDS instance: approximately 5 minutes.
-The time required is calculated by using the following calculation: Time required = 10 GB/200 GB per hour + Time loss of 2 minutes = 5 minutes
+• Back up incremental transaction logs on the source instance: approximately 5 minutes.
+(10 GB / 200 GB per hour) + Time loss of 2 minutes = 5 minutes

-• Time required to apply an incremental transaction log backup file to the destination RDS instance: approximately 5 minutes.
-The time required is calculated by using the following calculation: Time required = 10 GB/200 GB per hour + Time loss of 2 minutes = 5 minutes
+• Apply an incremental transaction log backup on the destination instance: approximately 5 minutes.
+(10 GB / 200 GB per hour) + Time loss of 2 minutes = 5 minutes

-In this example, if no full backups are performed on the RDS instance within 36 hours, the total duration is estimated to be approximately 6 hours and 24 minutes.
-If a full backup is performed on the RDS instance within 36 hours, the duration is estimated to be approximately 3 hours and 24 minutes.
+In summary, in this example, if no full backups are performed on the instance within 36 hours, the total duration is estimated to be approximately 6 hours and 24 minutes.
+If a full backup is performed on the instance within 36 hours, the duration is estimated to be approximately 3 hours and 24 minutes.

 • Maintenance window: We recommend that you perform restoration operations during off-peak hours to minimize the impacts on your workloads.